FernandoSchett/wind_speed_prediction/README.md

 ## Special thanks to 🥰:

 - [Murilo Boratto](https://github.com/muriloboratto), my advisor for their invaluable guidance throughout this project.
-- [Anúsio](), Your experience and knowledge have been invaluable to our progress.
+- [Anúsio Correia](https://www.linkedin.com/in/anusiocorreia/), your experience, knowledge and refere material have been invaluable to my progress.

 ## About 🤔: